DIY Drop-In Sewing Table Hack

 Step 1: Know what you’re working with.
 Check underneath the table and see what obstacles you might face.
 You may need to adjust your sewing machine placement accordingly.

 Step 2: Mark your shape.
-Remove your machine’s sewing table if you have one and with your marking pen trace 1/4″ around the base of your machine.
+Remove your machine’s sewing table (if you have one) and use your marking pen to trace 1/4″ around the base of your machine.

 Step 3: Cutting.
-Drill a hole into the table using your drill and drill bit – the largest drill bit in your tool box should do the trick.
+Drill a hole into the table inside your marked space using your drill and drill bit – the largest drill bit in your tool box should do the trick.
 Make sure the hole is big enough for the blade of your jigsaw to fit through.

-Step 4: Check the size of your cut.
-Make sure your machine fits through the opening with enough room for cords that might need to be plugged into the sides.
+Step 4: Double check the size of your marking and cut along the line using your jigsaw.
+Make sure your machine fits through the opening with enough room for cords that might need to be plugged in to the sides.
 I left an extra inch of room.

 Step 5: Sand your edges.
-You can do this part by hand if you don’t have access to a hand sander.
+You can do this part by hand if you don’t have access to an electric sander.
 Sand until there are no sharp edges.

 Step 7: Glue and screw.
 Stack your wood pieces and secure with glue in between each layer.
 Ideally it would be just one piece of wood the size you need but in this case I’m working with what I have on hand.
 I wouldn’t suggest stacking more then 2 pieces of wood.
 Stack and glue your base 2×4 across this gap and secure with wood screws.
 Make sure the screws are long enough to go through each layer of wood without going through the top layer.
 I used 3 inch wood screws.